atcriteria/moviefinder/README.md

 - Type a name into the search bar and press the search button to query the API for movies relating to your search criteria.
 - Select the star button to add a movie to your favorites.
 - Select the minus button to remove a movie from your favorites.
 - Data is maintained via local storage.
-Clear local storage to clear saved movie data.
+Clear local storage to clear saved movie data..